KarlK90/yaemk-split-kb/docs/index.md

-# Yet Another Ergonomical Mechanical Keyboard
+# Yet Another Ergonomic Mechanical Keyboard

 Is a 8x5 staggered column split keyboard with an pronounced offset between the colums.